martinricard/studionms-heistgame/README.md

 - ✅ Check command names in settings
 - ✅ Look for conflicts with other widgets
 - ✅ Check console for JavaScript errors
+- ✅ Verify widget is loaded in OBS browser source

+### "Can't start heist" messages?
+- ✅ **Global cooldown active** - Heists have a cooldown period after completion (configurable in settings)
+- ✅ Check cooldown duration in **⚙️ Settings → Cooldown Minutes**
+- ✅ Wait for cooldown to expire before starting new heist

 ---